OlegEnot/AtsumeruBucketScoop/README.md

 ## Install as manually

-To install the exporter as a Windows service, follow the steps below:
+To install the Atsumeru Server, follow the steps below:

 1. Open a powershell prompt (as a regular user):
 2. Run the following commands: